 Since 2015, NHMRC has required Administering Institutions to have policies and procedures in place to meet NHMRC’s gender equality requirements.
 These requirements address the underrepresentation of women at senior levels in health and medical research in Australia.

 The wording of the requirements has been updated to reflect contemporary language.
 In line with NHMRC’s Gender Equality Strategy 2018–2021, an additional requirement about supporting environments that are free from bias, discrimination and sexual or other harassment has also been added.
 Further information

 NHMRC is proud to present its inaugural Gender Equality Strategy 2018–2021 (the Strategy), which has been developed with advice from NHMRC’s Women in Health Science Working Committee.
-Action plans will outline activities that NHMRC will undertake to implement the Strategy.
-A summary of the 2018–2019 Action Plan is available with the Strategy.
+Action plans will outline activities that NHMRC will undertake to implement the Strategy each year.
+Now available with the Strategy are a summary of:

 NHMRC's CEO is advised by the Women in Health Science Committee

 The NHMRC Women in Health Science Working Committee was established to gain a better understanding of the issues that women researchers face in health and medical research and barriers to career progression.
 Further information

 NHMRC is building on existing gender equality initiatives